bradleythornton/minimal-mistakes/_posts/2017-07-21-oscp_review.md

 #### Labs
  - Nothing is by chance, if it looks fishy then it most likely is.
  - Documentation is king, ensure you have a solid way of keeping notes as it will pay dividends later on
  - Enumerate, enumerate, enumerate, and enumerate some more.
-It’s not the sexiest part it certainly a requirement
+It’s not the sexiest part of the process but it's certainly a requirement
  - Revert the machine before you do a “real” attack against it
  - Use Metasploit to understand and become proficient with the tool but don’t rely on it.
 I started out using it a lot and then used it less and less as I went through the lab.
  - Focus on the low hanging fruit machines at first, the risky ports and gapingly wrong configurations.
 I usually had good luck with websites